WrestleMania XX: Preliminary matches

 WrestleMania XX began with the Boys Choir of Harlem singing "America the Beautiful".
 The first match that aired was a singles match between Big Show and John Cena for the WWE United States Championship, the first time the title was ever defended at the event.
 The match began with Big Show beating down Cena, who then came back, executing an FU for a near-fall against Big Show.
 Cena grabbed his signature chain and tried to attack Big Show with it, however, the referee saw the chain and confiscated it due to its being illegal in the match.
 With the referee distracted, Cena hit Big Show with hidden brass knuckles and executed another FU to win the match and the title.

 The next match was a fatal four-way tag team match – involving Rob Van Dam and Booker T, Garrison Cade, and Mark Jindrak, the Dudley Boyz (Bubba Ray Dudley and D-Von Dudley), and La Résistance (René Duprée and Rob Conway) – for the World Tag Team Championship.
-The match saw quick action between all four teams, and ended when Conway was pinned by Van Dam after Booker T performed a scissor kick on him, which was then followed by Van Dam's Five-Star Frog Splash, leading to the two retaining the title.
+The match saw quick action between all four teams, and ended when Conway was pinned by Van Dam after Booker T performed a scissor kick on him, which was then followed by Van Dam's Five-Star Frog Splash, leading to the two retaining the titles.

 The third match was between Christian and Chris Jericho.
 The match centered around both men furiously attacking each other; Christian won the match after Jericho's love interest, Trish Stratus, attacked Jericho thinking he was Christian, allowing Christian to roll him up for the win.
 Following the match, Stratus turned on Jericho and slapped him several times, allowing Christian to perform the Unprettier on Jericho.
-This was the last match officiated by referee Tim White, who retired after this.
+This was the last match officiated by referee Tim White, who retired after this event.

 Next up was a handicap match featuring Evolution (Randy Orton, Batista, and Ric Flair) against the Rock 'n' Sock Connection (The Rock and Mick Foley).
 Evolution won the match when Orton pinned Foley after executing an RKO.

 "Mean" Gene Okerlund then introduced the WWE Hall of Fame Class of 2004.
 This was followed by the inter-promotional Playboy Evening Gown match between the team of Torrie Wilson and Sable against Stacy Keibler and Miss Jackie, where both teams wore lingerie.
 Wilson and Sable won after Wilson pinned Jackie with a roll up.